akien-mga/godot-old-wiki/gdscript.md

 ##  Identifiers

-Any string that restricts itself to alphabetic characters (â€™aâ€™ to â€™zâ€™ and â€™Aâ€™ to â€™Zâ€™), digits (â€™0â€™ to â€™9â€™) and â€™_â€™ qualifies as an identifier.
+Any string that restricts itself to alphabetic characters ('a' to 'z' and 'A' to 'Z'), digits ('0' to '9') and '_' qualifies as an identifier.
 Additionally, identifiers must not begin with a digit.
-Identifiers are case-sensitive (â€™fooâ€™ is different to â€™FOOâ€™).
+Identifiers are case-sensitive ('foo' is different to 'FOO').

 ##  Keywords

 The following is the list of keywords supported by the language.
-Since keywords are reserved words (tokens), they canâ€™t be used as identifiers.
+Since keywords are reserved words (tokens), they can't be used as identifiers.

 ##  Operators